 In other cases, each transition in the source program is simulated by zero, one or several transitions in the compiled code.

-(Example: source reduction (SKIP; $c)/s \to c/s$ makes zero transitions in the machine code.)
+(Example: source reduction (SKIP; c)/ $s \rightarrow c/s$ makes zero transitions in the machine code.)

 Forward simulation is not guaranteed: terminating executions are preserved; but diverging executions may not be preserved.